top of page

 The Problem

-We Energies continues to power our communities with expensive, dirty energy.
+WE Energies continues to power our communities with expensive, dirty energy.

 Some Milwaukee households spend up to 20-26% of their income on energy bills.